Crispy Leftover Chicken and Shells

 It doesn’t matter if the original poultry was fried, roasted, barbecued, or even from the rotisserie.

 This is the best way to use leftover chicken!
-Any kind – even our smoked whole chicken!
+Any kind – from our smoked whole chicken to our air fryer BBQ chicken.
 It’s also a good way to use cooked diced chicken.

 You probably won’t find this leftover chicken recipe at a Michelin-starred restaurant.
 Lucky for us, our boys are O.K. with that.